Blog

 Instructions

-3. In skillet coated with nonstick cooking spray, cook salmon, skin side down, over medium-high heat.
-Turn to other side and cook until done.
+3. In a skillet coated with nonstick cooking spray, cook salmon, skin side down, over medium-high heat.
+Turn to the other side and cook until done.
 Remove skin, cut meat into chunks, and set aside.

-5. Add peas and green onions, cooking several minutes or until peas are crisp tender.
+5. Add peas and green onions, cooking several minutes or until peas are crisp-tender.

 6. Add cooked pasta, dill, and cheese, tossing carefully.
 Carefully toss in salmon.